aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/iam-groups-roles-to-manage-eks-access/index.en.md

 ::::

-Note the IAM role `eksworkshop-admin` or  `eks-bootstrap-template-ws-Cloud9InstanceRole-V1RKIVUA1ZM0` in the above output is used to create and authenticate the EKS Cluster.
+Note the IAM role `eksworkshop-admin` or  `eks-bootstrap-template-ws-Cloud9InstanceRole-V1RKIVUA1ZM0` in the above output is used to create and authenticate the Amazon EKS Cluster.

 Let us check if this IAM role is part of the `aws-auth` config map in `kube-system` namespace.